Amir Parham Pirhadi Rad

 • Member of The Canadian Medical and Biological Engineering Society (CMBES/SCGB)

-• Member of Canadian Association of Oral and Maxillofacial Surgeons (Affiliated Member)
+• Member of the Canadian Association of Oral and Maxillofacial Surgeons (Affiliated Member)

 Interests